Grid2op/chronix2grid/README.md

  ```commandline
 chronix2grid --mode RLTK --output-folder ChroniX2Grid/getting_started/example/output --input-folder /ChroniX2Grid/getting_started/example/input --ignore-warnings --weeks 8 --case case118_l2rpn_wcci --n_scenarios 1 --start-date 2012-01-01 --by-n-weeks 4
 ```

+### WARNING
+In order to limit the size of the output and the running time for this example, chronics are only generated for 8 weeks.
+This implicates that some kpis that defined on a whole year will not be exploitable for this example.

 ## The command-line interface
 ```commandline